swade1987/public-speaking/README.md

 ## Speaker Bio

->Steve Wade, was one of the founding engineers at KSOC, a Kubernetes security startup.
+>Steve Wade was one of the founding engineers at KSOC, a Kubernetes security startup.
 >Before this, Steve held Platform leadership roles at UnderWrite Me and Mettle.
-During these roles, he leveraged the concept of GitOps to provide self-service platforms to developers.
+>During these roles, he leveraged the concept of GitOps to provide self-service platforms to developers.
->He has also provided Kubernetes consultancy and training worldwide during his time as a Consultant at Apprenda.
+>He has also provided Kubernetes consultancy and training worldwide as a Consultant at Apprenda.
->Steve has served in leadership roles across many verticals including real estate, gaming, and the UK parliament.
+>Steve has held leadership roles in many verticals, including real estate, gaming, and the UK parliament.
->

 >Steve has a BSc in Computer Science and is passionate about cloud-native software development and distributed computing.
-You can find him as @swade1987 on Twitter and GitHub.
+>He can be found as @swade1987 on Twitter and GitHub.

 - **[&rarr; Profile Pictures](assets/profile-pictures.md)**
 - **[&rarr; Social Links](#social)**